Fresh Fibers: How Much Does It Cost to Carpet a 10×12 Room?

 Carpet installation cost breakdown

 The right carpeting can add coziness, comfort, and a little warmth under the feet.
-Fresh carpeting of a modern style will also transform a room made dingy by dirty, years-old fibers.
-According to data collected from 7,404 members of HomeAdvisor, you can expect to pay between $3.50 – $11 per square foot for the luxury of enjoying brand new carpet in your home.
-In a 10×12 space, or 120 square feet, that amounts to a project totaling approximately $420 to $1,320, including the carpet material, the padding underneath, and the costs of installation.
+Fresh carpeting in modern style will also transform a room made dingy by dirty, years-old fibers.
+Expect to pay between $3 and $11 per square foot for the luxury of enjoying brand-new carpet in your home.
+In a 10×12 space or 120 square feet, that amounts to a project totaling approximately $360 to $1,320, depending on the carpet material, style, and the addition of padding underneath.

 Carpet